 The only way to know for sure what credit card you can get is to apply for it, but you’ll want to do that carefully and sparingly.
 Each application for new credit can result in a hard inquiry on your credit report (you can read more about hard inquiries and soft inquiries here), so applying for a bunch of credit cards in a short period of time won’t make it any easier for you to get credit.

 If you’re rejected for a credit card, the credit card issuer must explain why, and you can use that information to try make improvements to your finances.
 That way, the next time you apply, you’ll have a better chance of getting approved.
 After having your credit card application rejected, you may want to wait several months before trying again, so the previous hard inquiry won’t have as negative an affect on your credit.
-To keep an eye on your credit and how you’re progressing toward building a good credit score, you can get two free credit scores, updated monthly, on Credit.com.
+To keep an eye on your credit and how you’re progressing toward building a good credit score, you can get two free credit scores, updated every 14 days, on Credit.com.

 Have questions on credit cards or anything else about personal finance?
 We’d love to hear from you.
 You can share your thoughts and questions in the comments section.